atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 used to define
 project [generators](rug-generators.md), [editors](rug-editors.md),
-reviewers (coming soon), [predicates](rug-predicates.md), executors and [tests](rug-tests.md).
+reviewers (coming soon), [predicates](rug-predicates.md), executors (coming soon), and [tests](rug-tests.md).
 In addition the Rug runtime exposes these concepts so that they can can be used in a fuller language, when the Rug DSL is too constraining, such as [TypeScript][ts].

 [dsl]: https://en.wikipedia.org/wiki/Domain-specific_language
 [ts]: https://www.typescriptlang.org/